SaoualZakarya/Challenge_bytcraft_backend/README.md

  the dependencies will be installed in the folder node_modules .

    ## The acces to my db is from anywhere so you can use mine directly
-  # About  the end point that include in this project and you can use it
+  # About  the endpoint that include in this project and you can use it

     to create user            method :  POST
   ## http://localhost:4000/api/user/create

     to login user            method :  POST
    ## http://localhost:4000/api/user/login

     to refresh the user token            method:   GET